cj1128/ctci-review/README.md

 O(N): Use a set.
 This will cost us O(N) additional space.
 O(N): Two pointers technique.
 We use a slow pointer and a fast pointer.
 Move slow pointer one step at a time and fast pointer two steps at a time.
 They must collide at a node.
 We say the "non-looped" part of the list has length m.
 We can be sure that both the collision point and the head are m steps from the loop start.

+## Chapter 3 - Stacks and Queues

+### 3.1 Three in One

+> Describe how you could use a single array to implement three stacks.

+Simple version: If we don't consider maximum the flexibility, that is if one stack is one of space we should make it grow and make others shrink.
+Then we can just divide the space and create three stacks.
+It's trivial.

+Complex version: Dynamically adjust the size of stack.
+This clearly needs more code but is not that complicated.